sigsum/sigsum/doc/design.md

 A sigsum log brings transparency to **sig**ned check**sum**s.

 **Problem description.**
-Suppose that you are an entity that publishes some opaque data.
+Suppose you are an entity that publishes some opaque data.
 For example, the opaque data might be
 	a provenance file,
 	an executable binary,